nuuuwan/news_lk3_data/README.md

 “Without this bond series, the acceptance results imply a restructuring of 96% of total commercial external debt.”

-The series that did not meet the threshold was a 2022 bond where Hamilton Reserve, a holdout investors hold about 25 percent of the outstanding.
+The series that did not meet the threshold was a 2022 bond where Hamilton Reserve, a holdout investor, held about 25 percent of the outstanding.

 ...